Community ✓ Consultation ✓ Careful Planning ✓

 Messages

-What Matters To Me
+What Matters Most

 Let's reforge a strongly led united council that carries forward the views of the wider community, via its elected representatives.

 The relationship between the Mayor and the Chief Executive needs a reset.
-No more secrets and back room deals.
-The office of new Mayor must use its collaborative relationship with elected council members to deliver clear policy direction to the Chief Executive.
+The office of the new Mayor must use its collaborative relationship with elected council members to deliver clear policy direction to the Chief Executive.
 This is the best strategy to drive action at the level of council management.

 Too much authority has been slipping away from the elected council table and into the offices of council officials.
 I will rebalance roles and responsibilities between the elected body and the administration wing.
-Ratepayers must have a better say.

 Managing Sewage